 The confusion exists because many vendors repackaged their SEO tools with an "AI tracking" tab and started calling it AEO.
 When you evaluate an AEO platform or agency, ask four questions:

-4. Does it verify results after content goes live?
+- Does it monitor results after content goes live?
 AI search engine responses are non-deterministic.
 Publishing content and assuming it worked is not enough.
-Real AEO includes a verification step that rechecks what the engines say after your content is indexed.
+Real AEO includes a monitoring step that rechecks what the engines say after your content is indexed.

 If a vendor cannot answer yes to at least three of these, you are looking at SEO with a new label.